frazierjason/N1mmCommands-TouchPortal/README.md

   enables plugin usage
   - Buy it twice if you want both iPad and Android tablet
   - I don't get any of this money, it goes to TouchPortal
+- An in-shack charger cable for your tablet, as TouchPortal keeps the display active indefinitely unless you configure it to sleep after some time

 Start by first enabling a Broadcast Data feature in N1MM+ application:
 - In N1MM+, go to the Config menu and select "Configure Ports, Mode Control, Winkey, etc ..."